swiftlang/swift-package-manager/Documentation/RegistryDraft.md

 }
 ```

-The response body SHALL contain a JSON object
+The response body MUST contain a JSON object
 nested at a top-level `releases` key,
 whose keys are version numbers for releases and
 whose values are objects containing the following fields: